AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 calls the clone operation of all the components one by one.
 The compiler is free to optimize to bitwise copies if clone operations are not user-defined.

+'Clone cannot be invoked explicitly by user code.
+It has only two entry points: the compiler's expansion of an assignment (see below), and the copy of the parent part from within a 'Clone body, which is written ``Self'Super'Clone (To)``.
+This is what guarantees the central invariant of this model: every object a user can observe has been through 'Adjust, because the only way to reach 'Clone is an assignment that also runs the paired 'Adjust (which the compiler may elide only where it provably has no effect).
-'Clone is exempt from the "all calls are dispatching" default of the language: it is resolved by the static view, dispatching only when applied to a 'Class wide operand.
-In other words, a call to 'Clone on a definite view is always a static, non-dispatching call to that view's 'Clone; only a 'Class wide operand dispatches.

-This exemption is mandatory, for two reasons.
-First, it is what allows partial copies of objects, which are done today in various places in Ada: an assignment through a parent view (for example ``Root (C1) := Root (C2)``) must copy only the components of that view, which is only possible if 'Clone binds to the view rather than the tag.
-Second, it is what guarantees termination: because a 'Clone body may itself copy its parent part, a dispatching 'Clone would re-enter the derived 'Clone and recurse infinitely.
-Static resolution on the parent view binds such a call to the parent's 'Clone instead, which terminates.
+When the compiler expands an assignment, it resolves 'Clone by the static view rather than by dispatching: an assignment on a definite view runs that view's 'Clone, and only a 'Class wide operand dispatches.
+This is mandatory for two reasons.
+First, it is what allows partial copies, done today in various places in Ada: an assignment through a parent view (for example ``Root (C1) := Root (C2)``) must copy only the components of that view, which is only possible if 'Clone binds to the view rather than the tag.
+Second, it is what guarantees termination: a 'Clone body copies its parent part with ``Self'Super'Clone``, which, like every 'Super call, is non-dispatching and therefore binds to the parent's 'Clone rather than re-entering the derived one.

 The invariant of the target object is not checked after a call to Clone, some parts may still be inconsistent and fixed later by Adjust.